 What talking points do you use to discuss the connection between heart disease and the eyes with your patients?
 Share with us in a comment below.

-Practitioners interested in learning more about how Optos’ optomap® technology can help diagnose vision and systemic issues may visit our website or request a consultation for more information.
+Practitioners interested in learning more about how Optos’ optomap® technology can help diagnose vision and systemic issues may request a consultation for more information.